Brand Palette — 16-stop hue rotation

 Neutral (Breathing Room)

-Tokens: neutral.50 through neutral.950 Content: Body text, structural sections, form backgrounds, breathing room between colored sections Rule: At least 30% of page sections should use neutral backgrounds to prevent chromatic fatigue.
+Body text, structural sections, form backgrounds, and breathing room between colored sections.
+At least 70% of page sections should use neutral backgrounds to prevent chromatic fatigue.

 Taste Boundaries — Restraint Rules